-As The Great British Bake Off returns for its 10th series, we look at what happened to the most popular personalities from years gone by
+As the latest series of The Great British Bake Off comes to an end, we look at what happened to the most popular personalities from years gone by.

 2018: Rahul Mandal

 Winner of Bake Off 2018, Rahul Mandal also won the nation’s hearts with his modest character and star bakes.
 Since his appearance on the show, the researcher has returned to his job at the Nuclear Advanced Manufacturing Research Centre at the University of Sheffield.
 But he keeps fans updated on Instagram with his most recent culinary creations such as a grand chocolate and coffee tiered wedding cake he made for his colleague's nuptials.

 A highlight of series nine, finalist Kim-Joy and her sparkling personality wowed viewers weekly with a string of colourful bakes.
 And since the show she has released three cookbooks and written for The Guardian newspaper.
 The baker's latest project, Celebrate with Kim-Joy, is a collection of showstopping centrepieces for every occasion.